ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 * `external_id` is an optional  identifier of your own invention that lets you track the Privacy Request.
 See [How-To: Report on Privacy Requests](reporting.md) for more information.

-* `requested_at` is an ISO8601 timestamp that specifies the moment that the request was submitted.
+* `requested_at` (Optional) is an ISO8601 timestamp that specifies the moment that the request was submitted.
+Defaults to the `created_at` time if not specified.

 * `policy_key` identifies the Policy object to which this request will be applied.
 See [How-To: Configure Request Policies](policies.md) for more information.